scipunch/notes/projects/arcticles/Job market in Korea/Exploring the Korean Job Market for Software Engineers.md

 To gather data, I turned to LinkedIn, scraping job listings using Python.
 For the initial data crunching, I used Nu Shell, which helped me sift through the raw information efficiently.
 Then, to dig deeper into the job descriptions and extract meaningful insights, I used ChatGPT for classification and feature extraction.

-In this article, I’ll share what I found about the demand for software engineers in Korea, including the skills and qualifications that are in demand and some interesting trends.
-By combining these tools and methods, I've put together a snapshot of the current job market to help others (and myself) navigate the opportunities in this exciting field.
+In this article, I’ll walk you through the steps I took to carry out my research, showing how you can use these techniques to explore job markets in other countries or even in different fields.
+By combining these tools and methods, you can gather and analyze data to gain valuable insights into any job market you're interested in.